PhaserEditor2D/PhaserEditor/docs/canvas.rst

 By dropping a texture asset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The common way to create an object is by getting a texture from somewhere and droping it into the scene.
+The common way to create an object is by getting a texture from somewhere and dropping it into the scene.
 In the next sections we explain the different sources of the textures.

 From the Assets window